-As allowed by the Provisions and approved by a qualified majority of the Shareholders' Meeting of 27 April 2018, the Group Risk Takers not belonging to Company Control Functions may receive a variable remuneration inclusive of the bonus granted through these Plans and the annually accrued amount resulting from the POP Plan10, equal to a maximum of 200% of the fixed remuneration (around 67% of the remuneration pay mix).
+As allowed by the Provisions and approved by a qualified majority of the Shareholders' Meeting of 27 April 2018, the Group Risk Takers not belonging to Company Control Functions are subject to a maximum limit to the variable remuneration equal to a maximum of 200% of the fixed remuneration (around 67% of the remuneration pay mix), inclusive, among others, of the bonus granted through this Plan and the annually accrued amount resulting from the Performance Share Plan10.

-In light of the regulator's indications, Top Risk Takers and Heads and higher level personnel of the Company Control Functions, even if they are partly included among Key Managers, may benefit from a more limited variable component of remuneration, including the annually accrued amount resulting from the POP Plan, equal to, at most, 33% of the fixed remuneration11.
+In light of the regulator's indications, Group Top Risk Takers and Heads of higher level of the Company Control Functions, even if they are partly included among Key Managers, are subject to a maximum limit to the variable component of remuneration11 and equal to, at most, 33% of the fixed remuneration inclusive, among others, of the bonus granted through this Plan and the annually accrued amount resulting from the Performance Share Plan.